-The following tables provide a breakdown the documents and calculations used to estimate the water use efficiency target for each subregion.
+The following tables provide a breakdown of the documents and calculations used to estimate the water use efficiency target for each subregion.
+The totals have been rounded to the nearest thousand AFY.

 Table 4: South Bay Subregion, Water Use Efficiency Target Development